 How are the funds raised for these improvements?

-Seven cents was dedicated to capital by the Naperville Park District Board in the early 1990’s to be used exclusively for capital improvements to the park system as well as to pay off any park district debts.
+In the early 1990’s the Park District Board dedicated a portion of the District’s annual tax levy to be used exclusively for capital improvements to the park system as well as to pay off any park district debts.

 Cash-in-lieu funds are received from the City of Naperville through the Land Dedication Ordinance adopted by the Naperville City Council.
 This ordinance requires land developers to dedicate 8.6 acres of park land per 1,000 people in any planned development or the cash equivalent of the 8.6 acres.